httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 introduce end-user perceived latency, due to their size.
 As a result, it might be necessary to select a "core" set of origins to send initially, expanding the set of origins the connection is used for with subsequent ORIGIN frames later (e.g., when the connection is idle).

+Senders should note that, as per {{!RFC6454}} Section 4, the values in an ORIGIN header need to be case-normalised before serialisation.